habitry/habitry_source/Templates/04-community-introduction.md

 ##Email #3: Community Introduction

+**Note:** A “Community Introduction” email, sent on Sunday before your group starts (assuming it starts on a Monday), is used to show your clients how they can can introduce themselves to the rest of their group and how you expect them to "use" the Habitry group.

 SUBJECT: Welcome to [Insert Name of Habitry Coaching Group.
 E.g., “Rockstar Fat Loss Coaching Group”]!

 Your to-do list for today: